codefresh-io/cap-docs.codefresh.io/_docs/integrations/argocd.md

 ## Creating ArgoCD applications

-In addition to the existing [Kubernetes/Helm environments]({{site.baseurl}}/docs/deploy-to-kubernetes/environment-dashboard/), you can now create ArgoCD applications via the Codefresh UI.
+In addition to the existing [Kubernetes/Helm environments]({{site.baseurl}}/docs/deployments/kubernetes/environment-dashboard/), you can now create ArgoCD applications via the Codefresh UI.

 Visit your GitOps dashboard by clicking on *GitOps* from the left sidebar.
 The click the *Add Application* button at the top right.

-If you already have an application setup in ArgoCD, you can enter its project and name and Codefresh will automatically retrieve all information from the ArgoCD instance.
+If you already have an application set up in ArgoCD, you can enter its project and name and Codefresh will automatically retrieve all information from the ArgoCD instance.

 {% include image.html
   lightbox="true"